Posture Problems & Treatment

 Identifying Good Posture

-Basically, having correct posture means keeping each part of the body in alignment with the neighboring parts.
+Basically, having correct posture means keeping each part of the body in alignment with the neighbouring parts.
 Proper posture keeps all parts balanced and supported.
 With appropriate posture (when standing) it should be possible to draw a straight line from the earlobe, through the shoulder, hip, knee, and into the middle of the ankle.

 Because people find themselves in several positions throughout the day (sitting, standing, bending, stooping, and lying down) it’s important to learn how to attain and keep correct posture in each position for good back support, which will result in less back pain.
 When moving from one position to another, the ideal situation is that one’s posture is adjusted smoothly and fluidly.
 After initial correction of bad posture habits, these movements tend to become automatic and require very little effort to maintain.